Vhati/Slipstream-Mod-Manager/skel_common/readme_changelog.txt

 ???:
 - Added LF to CR-LF conversion for *.xml.append, *.xml, and *.txt
 - Added a Validate warning for text files with LF line endings
+- Fixed data loss when decoding Windows-1252 text with accented characters

 1.0:
 - Changed mod list to a table with checkboxes